-In his two-and-a-half hour Archive interview, Bill Tush discusses his early interest in broadcasting which led to him become a disc jockey in Pittsburgh.
+In his two-and-a-half-hour interview, Bill Tush discusses his early interest in broadcasting which led to him becoming a disc jockey in Pittsburgh.
 He recounts his early years at WTCG, Ted Turner's then-local station in Atlanta, and describes his various announcing and production duties.
 He discusses anchoring a newscast at 3am to fulfill FCC requirements, which evolved into a parody news program - a forerunner of both Saturday Night Live's "Weekend Update" and The Daily Show.
 He outlines Ted Turner becoming a cable powerhouse by turning WTCG (later TBS) into a "Superstation" and creating CNN.
 He recalls his short-lived comedy show Tush, which launched the careers of Jan Hooks and Terry and Bonnie Turner, and speaks of his unsuccessful attempt at creating a sitcom for TBS.
 Tush details becoming a reporter for CNN, and later becoming an anchor and correspondent for Showbiz Today.
 He talks about his many years of covering entertainment and interviewing celebrities, and discusses how 9/11 led to the end of his career at CNN.
-Karen Herman conducted the interview on June 14, 2010 in New York, New York.
+Karen Herman conducted the interview on June 14, 2010 in New York, NY.